rollkit/docs/tutorials/gm-world-testnet.md

 bash init-testnet.sh
 ```

-With that, we have kickstarted our second `gmd` network!
+With that, we have kickstarted our second `gmd` rollup!

 ## Optional: Add a "GM world" query